 If a quilting foot is not made for your machine, it is possible to buy generic feet from a large sewing supplier.
 Just be sure to send them the

-, machine make and model number so they can fit you up with the correct foot for your machine.
+shank style , machine make and model number so they can fit you up with the correct foot for your machine.
+Note: not all machines will be able to use generic feet these days, particularly the higher end models.
+Check your manual or get advice!

 Click here for more information on Presser Feet you will need.